SitecorePowerShell/Book/console.md

 # Console

 The SPE Console is a command line interface (CLI) designed for efficiency.
-The console provides a streamlined tool for working within the Windows PowersShell and Sitecore environments.
+The console provides a streamlined tool for working within Windows PowersShell and Sitecore.

 Here's a quick look at the Console:
 ![Console](Console-Empty.png)